 - salt and pepper

-- 1 tbsp nut milk (if not vegan then use a lightly beaten egg instead for more crispiness) see notes
+- 1 tablespoon nut milk (if not vegan then use a lightly beaten egg instead for more crispiness) see notes

 - Preheat oven to 180 degrees (350F)